Here are some awesome Indoor Plants that Grow in Water without the mess of soil. You can grow them in clear vases and jars to use as a centerpiece!

 Wandering jews are tough plants that grow like a weed in warm climates.
 The astonishing purple-colored and variegated varieties make them desirable houseplants.
 The best part is you can grow them in water in terrariums.

-Croton has the boldest foliage in all the houseplants, we also added it in our list of houseplants for kid’s room.
+Croton has the boldest foliage in all the houseplants, we also added it to our list of houseplants for kid’s rooms.
 While it may not grow permanently in water but you can use this method to root its cuttings.

 Impatiens can grow in water for quite a long time.
 Remove all the lower leaves and submerge their cut ends in water.
 Once they form long roots, transplant them in pots.
 This way, more new impatiens will be ready in the nick of time.